This post may contain affiliate links. Please read my disclosure policy.

 - Crack eggs into serving bowl.

-- Add cheese and whisk until well-combine.
+- Add cheese and whisk until well-combined.

 - Drain noodles and pour over eggs and cheese.